 Late work is not accepted, except by prior arrangement, or in case of emergency.
-Note that the deadline for all assessments (discussions, quizzes, homework and exams) is 10:00 pm.

 Incompletes

 Incomplete (I) grades will be granted only in exceptional circumstances and at the discretion of the instructor.
 If you are having any difficulty that might prevent you completing the coursework, please don't wait until the end of the term; let me know right away.